omarhatem44/End-to-end-Chest-Cancer-Classification-/README.md

 👉 **[http://13.221.125.15:8080/](http://13.221.125.15:8080/)**

-Upload a chest CT scan image and get a real-time cancer classification prediction — no setup required.
+Upload a chest CT scan image and get a real-time cancer classification — no setup required.

 ---